DSIP-FBK/DSIPTS/bash_examples/README.md

 Once you have trained a bunch of good models you may try to train a stack generalization model: a (usually simpler) model that combines the output of the trained model and estimate the target.
 You can use the routine `train_stack.py` similarly to `train.py` but with some differences:
 - the config file for the stacked model is in the folder `stack`
-- you need to set `ts.type=stacked`
+- you need to add `stacked=True` when creating the timeseries object
-- you need to add a section called `stack` similar to the snipped below
+- you need to add a section called `stack` similar to the snipped below to the configuration file
 - if you want to a special launcher (joblib or slurm) you need a little workaround
 ```
 stack: